Astra-API/slate/source/includes/schema/asset.md

 }
 ```

 An abstract SPOT asset is a currency, centralized or decentralized.
-ASTRA represents these through `Abstract Spot Asset`.
+Astra represents these through `Abstract Spot Asset`.

 Example 1: